“There are two educations. One should teach you how to make a living and the other how to live.” JT Adams

 The British Value of democracy is reinforced through a vibrant School Student Council, the Debate Programme and participation in mock elections.

 Developing Cultural Capital in our students is evident in the wide range of activities and opportunities within our curriculum and extra-curricular provision.
-Our students demonstrate enthusiasm for the Visual Art, Music, Dance and Drama.
+Our students demonstrate enthusiasm for the Visual Art, Music and Drama.

 Special events, such as World Book Day, Super Learning Days, the annual Cultural Fusion Show and Heston’s Got Talent all contribute to creating a vibrant cultural life.
 In addition, a wide range of trips are offered annually, with visits to museums, art galleries, concerts, theatre and sports events.